ros2/ros2_documentation/source/How-To-Guides/Package-maintainer-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CI builds do not run automatically when a pull request is opened.
-One of the maintainers of the package must manually request that a CI build is done by going to https://ci.ros2.org/job/ci_launcher/ .
+One of the maintainers of the repository must manually request that a CI build is done by going to https://ci.ros2.org/job/ci_launcher/ .

 By default, running a job in this way will build and run tests for all packages (> 300 currently) on all platforms (Linux, macOS, and Windows).
 As a full run can take many hours and tie up the CI machines, it is recommended that all runs here restrict the number of packages that are built and tested.